vpesudo/deapmalelar/isneck/ann/README.md

 ann_charge_isNeck_mcmvp_binaryclass.py
 (note the vp) is a modification of the code including more data and calling from the command line for the number of epochs, and the number of neurons in each of the layers.
 For instance:

 $ python3.5 ann_charge_isNeck_mcmvp_binaryclass.py 200 128 32 8

 Trains an algorithm that trains
 200 epochs,
-128 in the 1st hidden layer
+128 in the 1st hidden layer,
-32 in the 2nd
+32 in the 2nd,
-8 in the 3rd
+8 in the 3rd.